Lyme Disease: Understanding the Causes and Syndrome

 • Occupational exposure: People engaged in agriculture, forestry and landscaping jobs may be at higher risks of tick bites.

 Lyme disease is a complicated ailment which can have severe consequences when not treated.
 Understanding its causes, recognizing its symptoms and seeking medical attention promptly are vital in managing it effectively.
+Even though treatment choices exist, preventing Lyme disease is the best way of tackling this condition.

 Scroll to Top